 - 1. The setting up of the project with a robust referral mechanism.
-To improve the Quality of Life issues across the borough. - 2.
-Statistical analysis of the number of calls made to the police pre- and postreferral.
-This can be seen as a measure of geographic police time and resources used to deal with the families. - 3.
+To improve the quality of life issues across the borough. - Statistical analysis of the number of calls made to the Police pre- and post-referral.
+This can be seen as a measure of geographic Police time and resources used to deal with the families. - 3.
 A reduction in evictions.
 This can be measured in terms of the number of referrals made and the number of evictions needed.
 A prime aim is to avoid displacement and this is an excellent measure. - Also information from other agencies with regards to re-introducing structure to family life.
 For example, information from educational establishments regarding attendance or non-attendance of children once The Families Project have been involved.

-The main objective within this POP is to make The Families Project the primary resource used by frontline agencies; including the police.
+The main objective within this POP is to make The Families Project the primary resource used by frontline agencies; including the Police, as opposed to a secondary resource.